anjathiart/100-days-of-code/r1-log.md

 Started Project 1: Wiki (CS50W).
 I'm getting used to the Django frontend and folder structure.
 I'm confused with the "not namespaced" error I get as I believe that I am implementing things namespaced.
 I'm sure it will make sense later on.
 I've implemented a dynamic route for viewing entries, as well as an error page for 404 not found.

 ### R1D07 - 20200809
 Continued with my wiki.
 I'm struggling a bit with the django-python syntax but getting there.
-I need to spend some time on the documentation.
+I spent quite some time on some pretty obvious bugs.
+My search route is working and displaying correctly now.
+I'm also feeling more comfortable with render vs redirect.